nebulastream/nebulastream/docs/design/20240702_sources_and_sinks.md

 - G2: Starting a query should be handled by a separate class that simply uses a Source implementation.
   - addresses P2
 - G3: Handle formatting/parsing separate from ingesting data.
 A data source simply ingests data.
 A formatter/parser formats/parses the raw data according to a specific format.
-  - addresses P1
+  - addresses P2
-- G4: Create a plugin registry that enables us to easily create a new source as an internal or external plugin and that returns a constructor given a source name (or enum if feasible).
+- G4: Create source/sink registries that enable us to easily create a new source/sik as an internal or external plugin and that returns a constructor given a source/sink name (or enum if feasible).
-  - mainly addresses P3
+  - mainly addresses P1 and P3
 - G5: unify the process of creating data sources and sinks
-  - addresses P4 and P6
+  - addresses P1, P3, and P5
   - keep the process of creating sinks as similar as possible to that of creating sources
-- G6: Simplify the process of going from a logical source name or a sink name to the implementation of the source(s) or sink(s) as much as possible, especially on the worker side
+- G6: provide a concept for simplifying (includes unifying) the process of configuring sources and sinks for queries
-  - addresses P1,P3, P5, and P7
+  - addresses P4 and P5
-  - builds on top of prior goals and addresses minimizing the code required to implement source/sink support end to end

 # Non-Goals
 - refactoring the coordinator side of source/sink handling
   - we allow ourselves to make reasonable [assumptions](#assumptions), which must be part of this design document, of how the coordinator will handle sources and sinks in the future
-    - this affects P4 in particular
+    - this affects P4 and P5 in particular
+    - we address this problem specifically in the discussion #10
+- a complete vision or even implementation of how to separate formatting from sources and how to enable compilation of the formatting process
+  - we address this problem specifically in the discussion #133
+- a complete vision or even implementation on how to decouple sources from a dedicated thread, enabling us to scale out concerning the number of sources on a single worker
+- we address this problem specifically in the discussion #133

 # Proposed Solution
 ## Fully Specified Source/Sink Descriptor
 Currently, we are creating physical sources from source types.
 Source types are configured using either a `YAML::Node` as input or a `std::map<std::string, std::string>`.
 Therefore, all current configurations are possible to represent as a map from string to string.
 We also observe that most configurations use scalar values from the following set {uint32_t, uint64_t, bool, float, char}.
-Therefore, we conclude that we can model all current source configurations as a `std::unordered_map<std::string, std::variant<uint32_t, uint64_t, std::string, bool, float, char>>`.
+Therefore, we conclude that we can model all current source configurations as a `std::unordered_map<std::string, std::variant<int64_t, std::string, bool, double>>`.
 Given that everything that a worker needs to know to create a source/sink is the type, and potentially the configuration and meta information, we define the following:

 The fully specified source descriptor contains:
   - the distinct type of the source/sink (one to one mapping from type to source/sink implementation)
-  - (optional) the configuration of the source/sink, represented as a `std::unordered_map<std::string, std::variant<uint32_t, uint64_t, std::string, bool, float, char>>`
+  - (optional) the configuration of the source/sink, represented as a `std::unordered_map<std::string, std::variant<int64_t, std::string, bool, double>>`
   - (optional) meta data, such as whether a source allows source sharing, represented as class member variables of the SourceDescriptor and the SinkDescriptor respectively.

 Thus, there is only one source descriptor implementation and one sink descriptor implementation.
 The distinct type identifies which type of source the descriptor describes.
 The configuration is general enough to handle all source/sink configurations and the meta information are part of the source/sink descriptor.
 Furthermore, this descriptor is attached to queries and it contains all information to construct a fully specified source/sink, allowing for 'RESTful queries', i.e., the worker does not require to maintain state concerning sources and sinks to execute queries.